 He's always getting into trouble.
 In the first story, after waking up in a bird's nest (a very un-catlike thing to do!) he's sent to his room by his Mama, who'd like him to be more serious and consider just exactly what it means to be a Siamese cat.

-Alone with his imagination, Skippyjon Jones bounces on his big-boy bed and notices his reflection in the mirror.
+Alone with his imagination, he bounces on his big-boy bed and notices his reflection in the mirror.
 But instead of seeing the big-eared Siamese kitten that he is, the face staring back at him is that of a Chihuahua.

-Skippyjon Jones walks into his closet (he always has adventures in his closet) and daydreams that he's 'El Skippito, the great sword fighter', based, Judy has said, on Antonio Banderas' role in the film Zorro.
+Walking into his closet (he always has adventures in his closet) he daydreams that he's 'El Skippito, the great sword fighter', based, Judy has said, on Antonio Banderas' role in the film Zorro.

-He finds himself in Mexico, rescuing Los Chimichangos (Mexican Chihuahuas who become his imaginary friends and share this and subsequent adventures) from Alfredo Buzzito, the fearsome Bumblebeeto Bandito.
+He finds himself in Mexico, rescuing Los Chimichangos (Mexican Chihuahuas who become his imaginary friends and share this first adventure, and many subsequent ones) from Alfredo Buzzito, the fearsome Bumblebeeto Bandito.

 And he sings ...